Distillation trouble

 The initial gravity was 1.100

-what was the starting proof of the shine?
+do you know what the final gravity was?what was the starting proof of the shine?

-what was the ending proof on the sine?
+what was the ending proof on the sine?what was your recipe?

 Recipe was 8.5 lbs of flaked corn, 4 lbs. cane sugar, 2 lbs malted barley.
 I don’t recall the exact final gravity but the final percent was around 7 %.
 I have not taken the time to check the proof of what I produced.
 Should I check the jars that seemed to be heads as well?